QuidelOrtho (QDEL)

 QuidelOrtho Net Debt Position

-We were impressed by how significantly QuidelOrtho blew past analysts’ constant currency revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
+We enjoyed seeing QuidelOrtho beat analysts’ revenue expectations this quarter.
+We were also glad its full-year revenue guidance slightly exceeded Wall Street’s estimates.
 On the other hand, its full-year EPS guidance missed.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-The stock traded up 4% to $28.49 immediately after reporting.
+Zooming out, we think this was a mixed quarter.
+Investors were likely hoping for more, and shares traded down 2.6% to $28.05 immediately following the results.

 13. Is Now The Time To Buy QuidelOrtho?

-QuidelOrtho’s P/E ratio based on the next 12 months is 13x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+QuidelOrtho’s P/E ratio based on the next 12 months is 11.7x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better opportunities elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.